-The Shutdown Is Forcing Thousands in the Washington Region to Claim Unemployment Benefits | Washingtonian
+Unemployment Claims From the Shutdown Are Skyrocketing | Washingtonian

 So, on Monday, at age 30, Solak applied for unemployment insurance benefits for the first time.
 She’s hoping to receive the maximum weekly check one can receive in the United States: $425, though “that’s not going to be enough,” she says.
 She’ll find out on Friday what she’s eligible for.

 As the shutdown approaches its fourth week, regional economists have pointed to the skyrocketing number of Washington area residents who are applying for unemployment benefits.
 In the past week, budget specialists in the DC government reported growing numbers of federal workers claiming unemployment benefits: First 300, then 700, then 1,700.
 It’s now estimated at 5,431, including 4,429 federal workers and an estimated 1,002 federal contractors.
-The number already equals 15 percent of the typical benefits caseload in a single year, according to figures provided by the Department of Economic Services, where District employees have been working overtime to manage the deluge of incoming calls and applications.
+The number already equals 15 percent of the typical benefits caseload in a single year, according to figures provided by the Department of Employment Services, where District employees have been working overtime to manage the deluge of incoming calls and applications.

 In Maryland, federal workers have filed more than 1,300 claims, not counting contractors.
-And in Virginia, “There has been definitely been an increase in volume of activity,” says Bill Walton, who leads the unemployment insurance program at the Virginia Economic Commission.
+And in Virginia, “There has been definitely been an increase in volume of activity,” says Bill Walton, who leads the unemployment insurance program at the Virginia Employment Commission.
 Virginia has seen 368 claims so far, Walton said, “with every indication that more are coming.”

 If the shutdown continues to Friday, it will be the longest in American history.
 Also on Friday, a new wave of federal workers will officially miss their first paycheck, and the number of unemployment claims is likely to balloon.
 “We got a message yesterday, which included a letter to give to the unemployment office,” says Becca, a lawyer at the Securities and Exchange Commission, who gave only her first name to discuss her personal financial straits.
 Because her Friday paycheck still withholds benefits and taxes, “I expect to get nothing,” she says.